RAE, William John

 William John Rae, known as John or Johnnie, was the son of James Rae from Scotland and his New Zealand born wife, Eliza née Griffin, of Peel Forest, Canterbury.
 Born on 31 August 1890 at Peel Forest, he was baptised on 16 November 1890 at the Geraldine Presbyterian Church.
 John was educated at Scotsburn School, Peel Forest, and in the register has been inserted this comment – “Died for his country somewhere in France 1917”.
 The Raes were early settlers at Peel Forest and one of the families which gave the name Scotsburn to the settlement.
 His father was very likely the J. Rae who, in August 1914, contributed 5 shillings to the War Fund, specifically to the Ladies of Geraldine Equipment Fund.

-John enlisted on 31 May 1916, 25 years old, a shepherd, in good condition, single, of Church of England adherence, and residing at Lake Tekapo, near Fairlie.
+Prior to the war William John Rae was a shepherd at Orari Gorge, Woodbury.
+He enlisted on 31 May 1916, 25 years old, a shepherd, in good condition, single, of Church of England adherence, and residing at Lake Tekapo, near Fairlie.
 He nominated his mother, Mrs Eliza Rae of Peel Forest, South Canterbury, as his next-of-kin.
 He had previously served with the 8th South Canterbury Mounted Rifles until he was exempted.
 John was in South Canterbury's quota of the 17th Reinforcements to leave Timaru on 31 May 1916.
 After entertainment at dinner by the lady members of the South Canterbury War Relief Society at the Stafford Tea Rooms, the soldiers assembled at the drill Hall to be farewelled by the Mayor and others, and then left by the second north-going express.
+At a social gathering at Peel Forest in August 1916 Private W. J. Rae, on final leave, was presented with a wristlet watch and a sum of money.
+Reference was made to the way the young men in the Peel Forest district had gone to the front, eighteen having already departed.
+Vocal items, dancing and music filled the evening.

 He embarked on the “Devon” at Wellington on 25 September 1916.
 After disembarking at Devonport on 21 November 1916 he marched in to Sling on that day.
 A month later he left for France where he was posted to the 1st Battalion of the Canterbury Infantry Regiment.
 From January 1917 the name of Private J. Rae, 17th Reinforcements featured in the list of men from the Geraldine district who had gone to the front, as published regularly in the “Temuka Leader”.